shawnbrown/datatest/README.rst

 Supported Versions
 ==================

-Tested on Python versions 3.5, 3.4, 3.3, 3.2, 3.1, 2.7 and 2.6.
+Tested on Python 2.6, 2.7, and 3.1 through 3.5; PyPy and PyPy3.
-Datatest is pure Python and is likely to run on PyPy, Jython, and other implementations without issues (check with "setup.py test" before installing).
+Datatest is pure Python and is also likely to run on Jython, Stackless, and other implementations without issue (check using "setup.py test" before installing).

 Backward Compatibility